WayPointVenturesOrg/coursewarelibrary/ENU/55351AC/Labs/Mod11/1101-Configure directory synchronization.md

 8. On the Contoso.com page, review the content, and then close the **Contoso.com** window.

-   > Notice that you need to create a TXT record on your DNS server to verify the custom domain.
+   > Notice that you need to create a TXT record on your Domain Name System (DNS) server to verify the custom domain.

 9. Leave the Microsoft Azure portal open.

-**Results:** After completing this exercise, you will have created the Azure AD tenant.
+**Results:** After completing this exercise, you'll have created the Azure AD tenant.

 ## Exercise 2: Configure directory synchronization